JoacimWall/Visual-studio-multilingual-extension/README.md

 <img width=“100” height="400" src="https://github.com/JoacimWall/Visual-studio-multilingual-extension/blob/main/Images/SyncFilePopUpDialog.png">

 ### Translation of texts
-By default, this extension uses Google free translation.
+By default, this extension use Google's free translation.
 This is limited to only 100 translations per hour.
-To use the Microsoft translation service, select tools / multilangual settings in the visual studio and fill in the information from Microsoft.
+To use the Microsoft translation service, select tools/multilangual settings in the visual studio and fill in the information from Microsoft.
 In this dialog you can also change the master language that is 'en' by default.
 If you also want to handle the status for the texts in the master resx file, check the 'Add Comment node to master Resx file on sync' in settings dialog.

 <img width=“150” height="300" src="https://github.com/JoacimWall/Visual-studio-multilingual-extension/blob/main/Images/MultilingualSettingsDialog.png">